 Dawns return to the pool was at the New South Wales titles 1953/1954, with her results providing her with selection to the Australian Swimming Championships in 1954 at the Melbourne Olympics Pool.

 In 1955, Dawn was selected as a reserve swimmer for the 1955 Australian Swimming Championships.
 When injury forced fellow Sport Australia Hall of Fame Member, Lorraine Crapp, to withdraw from the 220yds freestyle, Dawn got her chance to compete and winning the race in an Australian record time.
 Following the championships, Dawn devoted herself to training and improving.

-When Fraser was 17, Gallagher was offered the chance to manage the City Baths in Adelaide, and he persuaded her parents to let her go and train under him in Adelaide.
-The following summer, 1955/56, she won every South Australian individual freestyle title – 110yds, 220yds, 440yds, and 880yds.
-Then in February 1956, she went to Sydney for the national championships that would decide the training squad for the Melbourne Olympics.
+When Gallagher was offered the chance to manage the City Baths in Adelaide, he persuaded the Fraser family to let Dawn, then a seventeen-year-old, to accompany him so that her training under him could continue.
+The summer of 1955/56 saw Dawn dominate in the pool winning every South Australian individual freestyle title before going to Sydney for the national championships and a spot in the Olympic training squad.

 Awards, Honours & Achievements